nikku/merge-me/README.md

 ## Merge Rules

-The bot will ensure the following conditions are met before merging:
+The bot ensures the following conditions are met before merging:

 * No pending status checks
 * Pull request is ready to merge according to [branch protection](https://help.github.com/articles/about-protected-branches/) rules